bumps/bumps/doc/getting_started/server.rst

 If you are setting up a local cluster for performing Bumps analysis then you will need to read this section, otherwise you can continue to the next section.

 Assuming that the bumps server is installed as user 'bumps' in a virtualenv of ~/bumpserve, MPLCONFIGDIR is set to ~/bumpserve/.matplotlib, and bumpworkd has been configured, you can start with the following profile::

+    TODO: fill in some details on bumps server

 Job Controller
 ==============